operator-framework/operator-sdk/website/content/en/docs/faqs/_index.md

 docker run -u 0 -it --rm --entrypoint /bin/bash quay.io/operator-framework/ansible-operator:<sdk-tag-version>
 ```

-## I keep seeing errors like "Failed to watch", how do I fix this?
+## After deploying my operator, I see errors like "Failed to watch <external type>"

 If you run into the following error message, it means that your operator is unable to watch the resource: